Published by Jeremy. Last Updated on January 24, 2023.

 One of the downsides to Pittsburgh's hotel scene is that we do not have offerings in all of the neighborhoods we recommend on this site.
 The above neighborhoods are our favorites that have readily available accommodation options with plentiful rooms and (albeit likely paid) parking.

-But there are other neighborhoods that are worth staying in as well if you are willing to move to alternatives like boutique B&Bs or Airbnbs which are much more limited in their capacities (and therefore may often be unavailable) and parking offerings.
+But there are other neighborhoods that are worth staying in as well if you are willing to move to alternatives like boutique B&Bs or checking out one of our many Airbnbs in Pittsburgh.
+These may be much smaller and have more parking considerations to name a few.

 If you are open to these style accommodations during your visit, a few more neighborhoods we absolutely love are the following: